Network diagram showing spanning tree configuration with bridge IDs and VLANs

 Switch-3(config)# do wr

-The priority of the switch has been set to 24,576.
+The switch’s priority has been set to 24,576.
 Also, notice that the switch is designated as the root bridge for the spanning-tree instance.
-We can see the Bridge Id Priority is set 24577 because it is the 24576 +1 = 24577.
-The 1 is the value of the VLAN which is added to the bridge priority to construct extended system ID.
+The Bridge ID priority is set to 24577 because it is 24576 +1 = 24577.
+The 1 is the value of the VLAN, which is added to the bridge priority to construct the extended system ID.